serialport/node-serialport/README.md

 **_callback (optional)_**

-`callback: function(err, results)`
+`function(err) {}`

-Called once the port's flags have been set. `results` are the return of the underlying system command.
+Called once the port's flags have been set.
 If `.set` is called without an callback and there is an error, an error event will be emitted.

 ### .update (options, callback)